Common questions

 More details

 When you submit a transaction to a Full node, it checks the validity of the transaction with validators.
-Once the Node gets signatures from a quorum of validators, it knows that the transaction will be successful.
-Full nodes won't know about the changes until the transaction is check-pointed and shared, which takes a couple seconds.
-For more details, see Sui's documentation on the lifecycle of a transaction.
+Once the Node gets signatures from a quorum of validators, it knows that the transaction will be successful and sends it to validators again for execution.

 Code example